 Your home is your sanctuary.
 We know that the threat of losing it because of financial difficulties is stressful and confusing.
 You may feel frightened and embarrassed about being hassled by your lender for missing mortgage payments.
 You are not alone among Florida homeowners.
 In recent years, times have been tough economically for many people in the state and across the country.
 The good news is that if you have not yet been foreclosed upon, there may be ways to stop the process.
 Even if your lender has already formally filed the foreclosure lawsuit, another solution may be available.

 Our Davie law firm focuses on helping people avoid the financial and emotional distress of foreclosure.
 Real estate attorney Carlos M. Amor has a successful track record of helping clients keep their homes.
 He will carefully analyze all the details of your situation to develop the most effective legal strategy for your circumstances.

-Call us at (954) 453-7200 to arrange a consultation with a skilled Davie, FL, foreclosure attorney.
+Call us at (954) 453-7200 to arrange a consultation with a skilled Davie, Florida, foreclosure defense attorney.
 For our clients’ convenience, our office offers free consults, by phone, via video meeting or in person.

 Why Trust Carlos M. Amor with Your Case?

-Davie, FL, foreclosure lawyer Carlos M. Amor has the demonstrated experience necessary to successfully take on mortgage lenders and achieve positive outcomes for homeowners.
+Davie, Florida, foreclosure defense lawyer Carlos M. Amor has the demonstrated experience necessary to successfully take on mortgage lenders and achieve positive outcomes for homeowners.
 His background includes:

 - 15 years of experience, with a focus on foreclosure defense and real estate litigation in South Florida